ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 You can copy your project’s URL and paste it on to any mobile SEO tool to see if the viewport tag is correctly used.
 If not, that could just be your very first PR.

-* **Check for broken and/or outdated links.** This is mostly what I did.
+<div class="mt-2"><b><span class="grey">Check for broken and/or outdated links.</span></b></div> This is mostly what I did.
 I contributed to a WebDevStudio project creating WordPress starter themes, so there were plenty of links referencing WordPress’s Codex, which has moved to a different subdomain but still at Wordpress.org.
 Some of these links are not broken; they simply need to be updated to point to the most recent webpages.

-* **Fix typos.** Typos are bugs!
+<div class="mt-2"><b><span class="grey">Fix the typos.</span></b></div> Typos are bugs!
 And you need to fix them.
 Content can be buggy, too, especially if the website is localized into other languages.
 Go for the obvious grammar and misspelling ones, rather than the more subtle issues of style.

 ## Making Your First 'Pull Request'